| Mount

 Patriots were ahead by 15 points at half-time, the lead dwindled

 in the 4th quarter.
+A late push

 by Manila's Catron brothers, Jeff and Jeremy, and Zac Schofield